dhjwang/PokemonCoverage/README.md

-In the Pokemon game there are 18 different types, and each Pokemon has either 1 or 2 of these types.
-Each type has its own set of weaknesses (x2 damage) and resistances (x0.5 damage).
-- Water resists fire but is weak to grass meaning:
-  Water type Pokemon take half damage from fire type attacks but take twice as much damage from grass type attacks) When the Pokemon has 2 types the weaknesses and resistances are multiplied together.
-- Ground is also weak to grass so Water/Ground type Pokemon will take x4 damage from grass type attacks

-The player is only allowed 6 Pokemon on a team so this is very limiting if you want your team to be able to resist all 18 of the different types.
-This application helps to find which types to add or replace to make the team resist all types.
+# Pokemon Team Builder

+A modern, interactive Pokemon team builder built with **Next.js**.
+Search for Pokemon by name, filter by tier, view team type resistances, and get smart suggestions to complete your team.

-Input a Pokemon team to find out which types the team resist.
+- Input a Pokemon team to find out which types the team resist.
-If the given team resists all types, no recommendation will be given.
+- If the given team resists all types, no recommendation will be given.
-If less than 6 Pokemon are given, a Pokemon type will be recommended to be added.
+- If less than 6 Pokemon are given, recommendations will be generated.
-If 6 pokemon are given, a Pokemon will be recommended to be replaced in order to add a better type The application is here: https://dhjwang.github.io/PokemonCoverage/
+- Pokemon from a lower tier can be used in higher tiers.
+- Recommendations are based off which type combination would provide the team with the most unique resistances and chooses Pokemon with higher total base stat.

+You can check it out here: [https://dhjwang.github.io/PokemonCoverage/](https://dhjwang.github.io/PokemonCoverage/)

+## Features

+- Search and filter Pokemon from the full Pokedex **up to Scarlet/Violet**
+- Filter by competitive **tiers** (from Smogon)
+- View **resistances** from all types based on team composition
+- **Abilities are also taken into account** (Water Absorb, Flash Fire, etc.)
+- Intelligent **suggestions** based on current team weaknesses
+- **Bench** Pokemon dynamically (useful for VGC where you can only choose 4 of the 6 members)

+_Data Last updated: 7/20/25 (from [Pokemon Showdown Pokedex](https://github.com/smogon/pokemon-showdown))_